agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 low level.

-**re-write Claim**: Using Jones welfare metric, only "so much can be achieved" for a country with "low GDP per capita"
+**re-write Claim**: Using Jones welfare metric, only "so much can be achieved" for a country with "low GDP per capita".

-**re-write Claim**: Using Jones welfare metric, only "so much can be achieved" for a country with GDP <1/4th of US.
+**re-write Claim**: Using Jones welfare metric, only "so much can be achieved" for a country with GDP \<1/4th of US.

 **Note**: I am getting mad at the fact that this sloppy writing (I cannot for the love of god understand what he is saying), is revered